Can You Get Pregnant After Menopause?

 The average age for menopause in North America is 51, and most women will usually experience it sometime between 40 and 58.

-It can happen much earlier, though, which can be distressing for mothers trying to conceive.
+But for some people, it can happen much earlier, which can be a bit of a challenge for those trying to conceive.

 🔎 Dig deeper: When Does Menopause Start?